 EUSTORY is a project initiated and run by Körber-Stiftung.

 Körber-Stiftung is a foundation having legal capacity under the German Civil Code.
-Authorised representatives are Dr. Lothar Dittmer (Chairman of the Executive Board) and Dr. Thomas Paulsen (Member of the Executive Board).
+Authorised representatives are Dr. Lothar Dittmer (Chairman of the Executive Board), Tatjana König (Member of the Executive Board) and Dr. Thomas Paulsen (Member of the Executive Board).